gridaphobe/research-exam/slides.md

 x:Nat -> {v:Nat | v = x + 1}
 ```

-# Refinement Types
+# Refinement Types: Applications

-- Traditionally used for program verification
+> - Traditionally used for program verification
-- We show that refinement types can also be viewed as *exhaustive test-suite*
+> - We show that refinement types can also be viewed as *exhaustive test-suite*

+. . .

-- Allows for *gradual verification*
+## Enables *gradual verification*
 1. write high-level spec as refinement type
 2. immediate gratification from comprehensive test-suite
 3. once design has settled, add hints / inductive invariants to allow verification